preludetech/tutorial-getting-git/tutorial/19-more-commands.md

 Sometimes you will want to unstage a file, undo a commit, remove an ignored file or similar.

 Read [this](https://www.atlassian.com/git/tutorials/undoing-changes) to get an idea of some of what you can do.

+Pay special attention to the `git reset` command, it is commonly used and commonly confused with `checkout`.